-- A complete NICC admission package is filed with the Registrar Office - A dual credit form with required signatures filed with the Registrar Office - Completion of placement testing meeting minimum requirements or ACT scores - Completion of Tuition Waiver Form (Institutional Aid will be applied if student has no other financial assistance.)
+- A complete NICC admission package is filed with the Registrar Office - A dual credit form with required signatures filed with the Registrar Office - Completion of placement testing meeting minimum requirements or ACT scores

 High school students are not eligible for Federal financial aid.
 Due to the fact that all NICC sponsored dual credit systems are housed in high schools that do not have BIE funding, NICC will count dually enrolled high school students in our Form 22 for the ISC Report annually.